Wilfred (American TV series) season 1: Synopsis

 The season began with Ryan, an ex-lawyer, trying to commit suicide by overdosing on pills.
-His sister, Kristen, knowing that giving out pills to family members is unethical, decides to give him sugar pills without him knowing.
+His doctor sister, Kristen, knowing that giving out pills to family members is unethical, decides to give him sugar pills without him knowing.
 At first, he does not know and thinks that Wilfred is just a hallucination, then after a visit from his sister, he finds out about the sugar pills, therefore it is unknown exactly why only Ryan sees Wilfred the way he is.
 Throughout the first season Wilfred puts Ryan in difficult situations including tricking Ryan into breaking into the neighbor's house while Wilfred steals the man's marijuana plants and defecates in his boots.
-Ryan confesses everything to his neighbor and is assaulted.
+Ryan confesses everything to his neighbor and is assaulted, but his neighbor comes to fear him due to Wilfred’s interference.
 Wilfred uses Ryan's growing crush on Jenna to convince Ryan to sabotage Jenna's relationship with her long-distance boyfriend Drew.

-Ryan saves Wilfred after he learns that the doggy daycare manager, who he starts leaving him with, is molesting Wilfred, and Wilfred saves a stuffed teddy bear.
+Ryan saves Wilfred after he learns that the doggy daycare manager, who he starts leaving him with, is molesting Wilfred, and Wilfred saves a beat-up big teddy bear from the daycare.
 Wilfred begins having sex with this stuffed animal, with whom he communicates in the same way Ryan communicates with Wilfred.
 Wilfred also pressures Ryan into pursuing a sexual relationship with a tightly-wound single mother, mainly because Wilfred is infatuated with her son's stuffed giraffe.
-Ryan also simulates sex with the giraffe on Wilfred pleading until the son sees him.
-Wilfred also helps Ryan understand that he was not responsible for the death of his childhood dog, Sneakers.
-The audience learns that Ryan's mentally unstable mother can see her cat, Mittens, in a similar fashion that Ryan sees Wilfred.
+Ryan also simulates sex with the giraffe on Wilfred’s pleading until the son sees him.
+Wilfred also helps Ryan understand that he was not responsible for the death of his childhood dog, Sneakers, and that his sister was.
+The audience learns that Ryan's mentally unstable mother, Katherine, can see her cat, Mittens, in a similar fashion that Ryan sees Wilfred.
 Ryan discovers a man, Bruce, who claims to be able to see Wilfred the same way that Ryan sees Wilfred, and tries to convince Ryan to not trust Wilfred.
 After a struggle, Ryan learns that Bruce and Wilfred were playing a game to test Ryan's trust with Wilfred.